grussorusso/grussorusso.github.io/content/publications/starless2022.md

 platform.
 We design and implement new mechanisms to support differentiated classes of services within Apache OpenWhisk, a popular open-source FaaS framework.
-Our experiments show that our prototype efficiently supports state-of-the-art scheduling policies and provides throughput improvements when dealing with function compositions under high load scenarios.
+Our experiments show that our protopublication_type efficiently supports state-of-the-art scheduling policies and provides throughput improvements when dealing with function compositions under high load scenarios.